 Sylvie lives with her father and her mother.
-Her duties at home include washing clothes, helping in the kitchen and running errands.
+Her father is not employed and her mother is sometimes employed.
+Sylvie works at home washing clothes, helping in the kitchen and running errands.
 There are 4 children in the family.
-Her father is not employed and her mother is sometimes employed.

 Sylvie lives in the coastal community of Doumassesse, home to approximately 35,000 residents.
 Typical houses are constructed of dirt floors, brick walls and tin roofs.
 The primary ethnic group is Ewe and the most commonly spoken language is Mina.

 The regional diet consists of maize, beans, bananas, chicken, bread, beef, plantains, rice and potatoes.
 Common health problems in this area include malaria and typhoid fever.
 Half of the adults are unemployed but some work as day laborers and earn the equivalent of $33 per month.
 This community needs improved sanitation, vocational training and employment opportunities.

 Your sponsorship allows the staff of Centre de Dévélopement des Enfants Jesus Est Vivant to provide Sylvie with Bible teaching, hygiene and nutrition education, health screening, games, field trips, tutoring, educational materials, home visits and community service opportunities.
 Fifty percent of the children in this project are not attending school because they are either underage or lack economic resources.

 Togo is a small country located in Western Africa.
 Despite its size, it includes several distinct geographic regions: gently rolling savanna in north; hills in the central part of the country; southern plateau; and low coastal plain with many lagoons and marshes.
 The climate is as diverse as the geography: tropical in the south to semi-arid in the north.